rindacheva/30daymapchallenge2025/README.md

 ## Day 20 — Water 🌊

 Map of ocean currents on D3.js using the [Copernicus Marine Data](https://data.marine.copernicus.eu/).
-Quite some space for improvement but a fun exercise!
+A really fun exercise, although there are a lot of features I would still like to add in terms of interactivity.

 ![Day 20 Map](maps/day20/day20.png)